PardeeCenterDU/wiki_issue_tracker/README.md

 When submitting an issue, please include:

 - A clear and concise title
-- Steps to reproduce the issue (if it’s a bug)
-- Page URL or title (if applicable)
+- Page URL or title (provide link to the subsection if applicable)
 - Screenshots (if helpful)
 - Your suggestion or expected outcome
+- Tag relevant assignees

 ---

 ## 🙋 Who Can Submit

 Anyone who uses or maintains the wiki!
-We welcome feedback from contributors, viewers, and team members.

 ---